thejulianflores/etch-a-sketch/README.md

 1. Reset button that empties the grid
 2. Black or Rainbow pen option
+3. Choose to "color by hover" or "color by click"
+4. Create a grid of a different size

 Functionality is being implemented to:

-1. Choose to "color by hover" or "color by click"
-2. Create a grid of a different size
+1. Stylize the page

 # Part 1: Understanding the Project